 When a Child Needs a Tooth Extraction

-Sometimes tooth extractions in kids are necessary because baby teeth don’t fall out on their own.
+There are a few common reasons why a child’s tooth may need to be removed.
+Sometimes extractions are necessary because baby teeth don’t fall out on their own.
 Baby teeth typically start to fall out around age 6, but they can sometimes become loose much earlier or much later.
 Baby teeth are like space savers for the permanent teeth growing behind them.
 If a baby tooth does not fall out on its own, it may need to be extracted so that the adult tooth can come in, and orthodontics may not be necessary.

 Children’s teeth that are badly decayed or infected may also need to be extracted.
 If tooth decay is not treated, it can cause pain and infection.
 Infection in the tooth can spread and cause dangerous complications, so it is important to treat it right away.